aristov/DON/README.md

 # Document Object Notation

-Document Object Notation (DON) - is a format intended for convenient work with HTML and XML documents in JavaScript.
+Document Object Notation (DON) — is a format intended for convenient work with HTML and XML documents in JavaScript.
-It represents a tree of simple JS-objects with some special fields.
+It represents a DOM structure as a tree of simple JS-objects with some special fields.

 ## Simple Explanation

 The most commonly used fields are:

-- `element` - the name of `Element` DOM node
+- `element` — the name of `Element` DOM node
-- `attributes` - attributes hash-object of `Element` DOM node
+- `attributes` — attributes hash-object of `Element` DOM node
-- `content` - content of `Element` DOM node
+- `content` — content of `Element` DOM node

 ### Example
 Consider simple UI fragment XML murkup: